-In compliance with state and federal law, Kirtland Community College has reduced exposure to tobacco products by taking the following steps:
+In compliance with state and federal law, and to promote a healthy learning and work environment, Kirtland Community College will reduce student, guest and employee exposure to tobacco products.

-- 1. Smoking or use of any tobacco products will be prohibited in all leased or owned college facilities. - 2.
-Smoking or use of any tobacco products will be prohibited in vehicles owned, leased, or operated by the college.

-- 3. Smoking or use of any tobacco products may occur no closer than 10 feet from outer door entrances.
-In some circumstances, other standards will apply and will be posted. - 4.
-The sale of tobacco products will be prohibited on college premises.
+- Smoking, distribution, or use of any tobacco products is prohibited in all leased or owned college facilities. - Smoking or use of any tobacco products is prohibited in college vehicles. - Smoking or use of any tobacco products on leased or owned college grounds may occur only in personal vehicles. - The sale of tobacco products is prohibited in and on all leased or owned college facilities and grounds.